How Much Does a Concrete Slab Cost in 2024?

 Thickness

-The thicker the concrete slab, the more you should expect to pay, as thicker slabs require more materials and labor.
-That being said, thicker slabs are stronger and more durable, meaning they’ll last longer.
+The thickness of the concrete slab affects the cost because thicker slabs require more materials and labor.
+However, thicker slabs are also stronger and more durable, which means they will last longer.

 The average concrete slab is between 4 and 6 inches thick.
-At 4 inches thick, you’re looking at an average cost of $5.35 per square foot, while at 6 inches thick, you’re looking at $6.20 per square foot.
-Slabs that are 6 inches are used for residential and commercial building foundations, while 8-inch slabs cost about $7 per square foot and are commonly used on concrete driveways that need to withstand the weight of heavy vehicles.
+At 4 inches thick, you’re looking at an average cost of $5 to $6 per square foot, while at 6 inches thick, you’re looking at $6 to $7 per square foot.
+Slabs that are 6 inches are used for residential and commercial building foundations, while 8-inch slabs cost about $7 to $8 per square foot and are commonly used on concrete driveways that need to withstand the weight of heavy vehicles.

 Materials

-A frustrating cost that surprises most homeowners is a surcharge if your project is in a hard-to-reach area.
-If you have a narrow fence or blocked pathway, the concrete truck may not be able to reach it.
-Allot an extra $900 for a mason if this is the case.
+A frustrating cost that surprises most homeowners is a surcharge if the project is in a hard-to-reach area.
+If there is a narrow fence or blocked pathway, the concrete truck may not be able to reach it.
+Plan for extra labor costs if you’re adding a concrete slab to an area that’s difficult for your concrete professionals to access.

 Finish

-Most people think of concrete and assume it'll be gray, but an assortment of stains, dyes, and other products can transform a slab.
-Concrete floors can also be finished to resemble tile, slate, or marble or enhanced with decorative stencils, medallions, or even custom graphics.
-The cost to finish concrete ranges from about $4 to $18 per square foot.
-It's more per square foot, depending on the finish you select.
+An array of stains, dyes, and finishing products can transform a plain concrete slab into a customized surface.
+Concrete floors can be finished to resemble tile, slate, or marble, or enhanced with decorative stencils, medallions, or custom graphics.
+The cost to finish concrete ranges from approximately $4 to $18 per square foot, depending on the finish you select.

 Concrete Installation by Application